 (c)

-The original syntax, which still works, used the keyword class to introduce the template variable
+The original, still valid syntax, used the class keyword to begin template functions.

 C++ libraries put template function source code in a header file, programmers include it with "normal" source code, and the compiler processes it following the type expansion or substitution.
-Furthermore, the compiler expands the template source code for each data type used with a template function.
-So, a program contains one copy of the code for each data type that the program needs the function to support.
-For example, Figure 1(b) shows the swap function used with both an array of integers and an array of person objects.
-In the first example, int replaces the function template variable, and in the second example, the class name person replaces the function template variable.
-Each replacement results in a separate copy of the swap function source code with int and person replacing the template variable T respectively.
+If the application uses the template function with multiple data types, each type results in a different substitution, one for each type.
+For example, Figure 1(c) shows the swap function used with both an array of integers and an array of Person objects.
+In the first example, int replaces T, while in the second example, Person replaces it.
+Each replacement results in a separate copy of the swap function source code in the program, one copy processing int values and the second processing Person objects.

 <algorithm>: The Template Function Library

-C++ does provide a rich set of template functions, which are contained in the <algorithm> header file.
+C++ provides numerous template functions, prototyped in the <algorithm> header file.
+There are too many to describe in detail, so we focus on one as an example.
 The min function (near the bottom of the list) is just one of many template functions C++ programmers may utilize.
 The complexity and flexibility of these functions have steadily increased since their introduction with the ANSI 1998 C++ standard.
-For example, two simple but quite useful versions of the min template function are: